 For the individual entering with a master’s degree in nursing, the PhD program program of study will include a minimum of 82-83 credit hours, which includes all the core courses for the doctoral program, 12 hours of electives, and 18 hours of dissertation study.
 In addition, the BSN-PhD student must select either a Nursing Science or Administration specialty at the master’s level and complete the required credit hours.
 Taking the BSN entry pathway into the PhD program will shorten the student’s program of study for the PhD degree by approximately 20 credit hours.

 Our program is known for its small classes and individualized attention.
 Students from across the state enroll in the program.
-Courses are offered in blended format using face-to-face and Blackboard delivery.
-Both the MNSc–PhD and BSN–PhD programs consist of required course work, electives, doctoral comprehensive examinations, and a dissertation.
+Courses are offered in a blended format using face-to-face and Blackboard delivery.
+Both the MNSc–PhD and BSN–PhD programs consist of required coursework, electives, doctoral comprehensive examinations, and a dissertation.

 - Find out about financial assistance for nursing programs.

 - Request more info or sign up for an information session.

 Beth Ann Byrd, Executive Assistant